DigitalOcean Review – A Thorough Look at Pricing, Performance, Speed, and Security

 Digital Ocean has a 99.99% uptime guarantee, and if they ever dip below that, they’ll compensate you financially.

 When it comes to these types of do-it-yourself, unmanaged servers, the expectations from support are a bit different than from a much more expensive managed VPS.
-With a managed server, you're correct in basically expecting them to bend over backwards and to handle just about everything that comes up, since you're paying a big premium for that.
+With a managed server, you’re correct in basically expecting them to bend over backward and to handle just about everything that comes up since you’re paying a big premium for that.

 When you compare the resources in a cheaper unmanaged host to the equivalent package from a managed hosting provider, it’s more expensive by orders of magnitude, and it’s the support and management that you’re paying for.
 So, in this case, if Digital Ocean is more likely to point you towards the correct resources to help with your issue rather than doing everything for you, we can’t fault them for that, since that’s exactly the service they’re meant to provide – it’s for people who don’t need as much hand-holding.

 Having said that, we reached out to Digital Ocean’s support staff to review it with a very quick “Hello!” just to see how long it would take to get a response, and were informed that they were busier than usual.
 It took longer than we’d like in order to get a response, but hopefully they were helping people with more pressing matters, which is totally understandable, and once again – this is a simply a different product than a managed VPS where you’ll be getting a response 24 hours a day, 7 days a week, within a few moments, so if that is what you need – there are numerous options who will reply very quickly.
 For more information, be sure to check out our VeeroTech review and our KnownHost review – both companies scored very high in regards to responding to tickets lighting fast.